Shotgun assembly of unlabeled Erdos-Renyi graphs: Notation and preliminaries

 In what follows, $\Gamma$ is a $G(n,p)$ random graph, and for every realization of $\Gamma$, $\tilde\Gamma$ is a graph on $[n]$ such that $N_\Gamma(i)$ and $N_{\tilde\Gamma}(i)$ are isomorphic with fixed point $i$ for every $1\leq i\leq n$.
 Our main goal is to show that, under appropriate conditions on $p$, necessarily $\Gamma=\tilde\Gamma$ with probability $1-n^{-\omega(1)}$.
 For each $i$, we let $f_i:\,V(N_\Gamma(i))\to V(N_{\tilde\Gamma}(i))$ be an \co{isomorphism with fixed point $i$} of the respective neighborhoods, and assume that $f_i$'s, viewed as random variables, are measurable with respect to $\Gamma$.
 Note that each $f_i$ naturally extends to a mapping from $S_\Gamma(i)$ to $S_{\tilde \Gamma}(i)$.

 \begin{defi} Let $\varepsilon>0$.
-An unordered pair $\{v,w\} \in \S_2$ is {\it $(1-\varepsilon)$--focused} if there is a subset $I \subset [n]$ with $ |I| \ge (1-\varepsilon) np^2$ such that $\forall \;i \in I$, $\{v,w\} \in S_\Gamma(i)$, and $f_i(\{v,w\}) = f_j(\{v,w\})$ for all $i,j\in I$.
+An unordered pair $\{v,w\} \in \S_2$ is {\it $(1-\varepsilon)$--focused} if there is a subset $I \subset [n]$ with $ |I| \ge (1-\varepsilon) p^2n$ such that $\forall \;i \in I$, $\{v,w\} \in S_\Gamma(i)$, and $f_i(\{v,w\}) = f_j(\{v,w\})$ for all $i,j\in I$.
 We will further say that the pair $f_i(\{v,w\})$ (for $i\in I$) is a {\it focus} of $\{v,w\}$. \end{defi}

 In the next proposition, we estimate probabilities of certain events encapsulating ``typical'' properties of the Erd\H os--R\'enyi graph $\Gamma$ which we will need later.
 Clearly, most of those properties regularly appear in some form in the random graph literature.
-Although the proofs are quite standard, we prefer to give them for completeness. \begin{prop} Let, as before, $\Gamma$ be a $G(n,p)$ random graph \co{ and let\footnote{We shall use the constant $\Cgl$ throughout the paper.} } Define event $\Event_{typ}= \Event_{typ}(n,p)$ as the intersection of the following events.
+Although the proofs are quite standard, we prefer to give them for completeness. \begin{prop} Let, as before, $\Gamma$ be a $G(n,p)$ random graph and let\footnote{We shall use the constant $\Cgl$ throughout the paper.}